-Female sterilisation is a permanent surgical procedure to block or seal a woman’s fallopian tubes which carry an embryo from the ovaries to the womb.
-It prevents pregnancy by stopping embryos from reaching the sperm and becoming fertilised.
+Female sterilisation (tubal ligation) is a permanent surgical procedure to block or seal a woman’s fallopian tubes which carry an embryo from the ovaries to the womb.
+Sterilization prevents pregnancy by stopping embryos from reaching the sperm and becoming fertilised.
 Eggs will still be released from the ovaries as normal, but they’ll be absorbed naturally into the woman’s body.

 You will need to discuss getting a sterilisation in detail with your doctor – they will ask you a number of questions around your circumstances and you may want to discuss it with your partner.